Eric Armishaw

-Eric Cameron Armishaw (1906 – 30 May 1971) was a New Zealand local-body politician and boxing referee.
+Eric Cameron Armishaw (3 December 1905 – 30 May 1971) was a New Zealand local-body politician and boxing referee.

 Biography

 Early life and career

 Armishaw was born in Denniston on the West Coast in 1906.
 His family moved to Auckland when he was a child and was educated in New Lynn.
 After leaving school he gained employment with the Farmers Trading Company.
 In 1928 he married Brenda Mary Ann Arthur.

 Boxing career

 Armishaw was a keen boxer in his youth and maintained an interest in the sport his whole life.
 He fought his first match as a bantamweight aged 15.
 He won the Auckland amateur welterweight title in both 1925 and 1927.
 He won the New Zealand welterweight title (Morgan Cup) in 1927 after finishing runner-up in 1925.
 Later he was a referee in over 3,000 fights from the 1940s to the 1960s and controlled bouts at the 1950 British Empire Games.
 He later became the first New Zealander to be on an international panel of referees.
+He retired from officiating and training in 1966 on health grounds.

 His brother Don Armishaw (1910-1957) was also a boxer and was a member of the Auckland Boxing Council.